DannyGilligan/chocelegance-resubmission/README.md

 <tr>
 <td>

-An 'About Us' section provides the user with more information about the business (this text has been adapted from https://puccinibomboni.com).
+An 'About Us' section provides the user with more information about the business, this text has been adapted from the [Puccini Bomboni](https://puccinibomboni.com/over-ons) site.
 <br><br>
-The text has been optimised by using SEO keywords in appropriate semantic tags.
+The text has also been optimised by using SEO keywords in appropriate semantic tags.
 <br><br>
 </td>
 </tr>